 CMOB 8690.
-CULTURE TECHNIQUES

-EMPLOYED IN ALGAE RESEARCH.
+CULTURE TECHNIQUES EMPLOYED IN ALGAE RESEARCH.
 Three credit hours.
 One hour of lecture and two two-hour laboratories per week.
+Prorequisite: CMOB 8670 laboratories per week.
 Prerequisite: CMOB 8679 or CMOB 8685.

 Algae culture and its research methodology to determine the life history of red algae.